Cool-Cole/8080-Tools/README.md

 2. `cmake CMakeLists.txt`
 3. `make`

-(Note: I don't know how to use CMake properly so if you try to switch between compiling a normal build and a cmake build you need to delete the `CMakeCache.txt` file)
+(Note: I don't know how to use CMake properly so if you try to switch between compiling a normal build and an ASAN build you need to delete the `CMakeCache.txt` file)

 ## Running

-`./8080emu romNamehere`
+No way to config input rom yet!
+Sorry!

+`./8080emu`

 ## TODO